onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 ###Execution

 Edit the `docker-compose-setup.sh` (or create a copy) to setup the env variables to the desired test behavior for each simulators.
-See each simulator to find a description of the available settings.
+See each simulator to find a description of the available settings (DR_TC, DR_REDIR_TC and MR_TC).
 The following env variables shall be set (example values).
 Note that NUM_FTPFILES and NUM_PNFS controls the number of ftp files created in the ftp servers.
-A total of NUM_FTPFILES * NUM_PNFS ftp files will be created in each dtp server (4 files in the below example).
+A total of NUM_FTPFILES * NUM_PNFS ftp files will be created in each ftp server (4 files in the below example).
 Large settings will be time consuming at start of the servers.
+Note that the number of files must match the number of file references emitted from the MR sim.

 DR_TC="--tc normal"           #Normal behavior of the DR sim